ahmedfgad/GeneticAlgorithmPython/README.md

 - `random_mutation_min_val=-1.0` : For `random` mutation, the `random_mutation_min_val` parameter specifies the start value of the range from which a random value is selected to be added to the gene.
 It defaults to `-1`.
 - `random_mutation_max_val=1.0` : For `random` mutation, the `random_mutation_max_val` parameter specifies the end value of the range from which a random value is selected to be added to the gene.
 It defaults to `+1`.

 The user doesn't have to specify all of such parameters while creating an instance of the GA class.
-A very important parameter you must care about is `fitness_func`.
+A very important parameter you must care about is `fitness_func` which defines the fitness function.

+Next, the steps of using the PyGAD library are discussed.

+## How to Use the PyGAD?

+To use PyGAD, here is a summary of the required steps:

+1. Preparing the `fitness_func` parameter.
+2. Preparing other parameters.
+3. Example of preparing the parameters.
+4. Import the `pygad.py` module.
+5. Create an instance of the `GA` class.
+6. Run the genetic algorithm.
+7. Plotting Results.
+8. Saving & Loading the Results.

+Let's discuss how to do each of these steps.

 ### Preparing the `fitness_func` Parameter

 Even there are a number of steps in the genetic algorithm pipeline that can work the same regardless of the problem being solved, one critical step is the calculation of the fitness value.
 There is no unique way of calculating the fitness value and it changes from one problem to another.

 On **`15 April 2020`**, a new argument named `fitness_func` is added that allows the user to specify a custom function to be used as a fitness function.
 This function must be a **maximization function** so that a solution with a high fitness value returned is selected compared to a solution with a low value.
-Doing that allows the user to freely use the project to solve any problem by passing the appropriate fitness function.
+Doing that allows the user to freely use the library to solve any problem by passing the appropriate fitness function.

 Let's discuss an example: